EdernOllivierYves/CAMERA2/README.md

 2 Capacitors electrolytic of 10µF 25V

+19 x 36 Pin Header Female (for the socket of the optical sensor)

-1 x 40 Pin Header Male
+1 x 40 Pin Header Male (for the arduino connector of the FPGA board)

-2 x 20 Pin Header Male
+2 x 20 Pin Header Male (for the parallel port of the circuit board)

 7 Potentiometers of 1KOhms 3296W